 |MSC IT Course||PhD Course|

-- Students who have an interest in pursuing law practices and learning in brief about the law should or the course.
+- Students who have an interest in pursuing law practices and learning about the law should or the course.

 - Understudies who want to take up a job in law can select an LLB course; however, a Law degree is only a launching pad toward this line of work.